camper2000/Udacity_Project1/README.md

 survey_results_public_2019.csv - the survery data downloaded from Stack Overflow website

 ### Data preparation
 Drop record of NA data such as age, which is important, not sensitive and not difficult to fill.
-Developers refused to fill this kind of information are considered not serious, and the answers provided by them are considered not helpful.
+Developers refused to fill this kind of information are considered not serious, and the answers provided by them are considered not helpful;
-Fill categorical NA data such as education level with 'Other'
+Fill categorical NA data such as education level with 'Other';
 Create dummy variables for categorical data, for those containing multiple values with seperator ';' in a cell, split them and create dummy variables.

 ### Model